christomah0/christomah0/README.md

 I'm a **Full-Stack / Back-End Software Engineer**, passionate about building clean, scalable systems that solve real problems.

-- 🎓 Master's student in Computer Science at ENI Fianarantsoa
 - 🔭 Currently building REST APIs and back-end services with Spring Boot & Laravel
 - 🌱 Deepening my skills in distributed systems, Java J2EE & React Native
-- 🗣️ French & English — building software from the Indian Ocean
 - ⚡ I went from front-end intern to shipping full REST APIs with JWT auth in under a year

 ---